IngeborgGjerde/ingeborggjerde.github.io/README.md

 ## About me

-Research engineer working on theoretical and computational fluid dynamics.
-My research spans from instability and bifurcation analysis to biomedical simulation.
-I also lecture programming at the University of Oslo and organize the *Coffee and Theorems* seminar at Simula.
+Developer working at the Norwegian Geotechnical Institute.
+Hobby researcher working on everything from instability and bifurcation analysis to biomedical simulation.

-I'm passionate about using mathematics to understand real-world problems.
-One day I want to understand fluid flow in the brain and its association with Alzheimer's disease.

 ## Education
 - **Ph.D.**, Applied Mathematics, University of Bergen, April 2020 <br />